NolanoOrg/cformers/README.md

 Features:
 - [X] Switch between models
 - [ ] Chat-mode (interactive mode)
-- [ ] Support for more prompts
+- [ ] Various tools to support Prompt-engineering, chaining, saving and sharing.

-Code-base (for dev-sanity)
+Code-base restructuring:
+- [ ] Switch to Pybind11 rather than Subprocess - expected speedup: 3-4x
-- Reuse the code wherever possible.
+- [ ] Structure the codebase to reuse, wherever possible.
+- [ ] Figure out a way to create llama.cpp as a git-submodule/dependency.

 ## Models